brown-band/website/README.md

   - `templates.js`: Loads in the template config
 - `data`: contains a combination of static data (`.yml` files) and scripts that produce the relevant data for the website (`.js` files)
   - `people/*.yml`: lists the section leaders, appointed positions, conductors, and members of band board.
+  - `bandstands.yml`: has info about all the issues of The Bandstand.
   - `buttons.js`: scans the `buttons` folder and the [`brown-band/buttons` repository](https://github.com/brown-band/buttons) and formats the buttons for display on the buttons page
   - `eleventyComputed.js`: (in order)
     - identifies the opponent (i.e. who Brown was playing) in all of our scripts